-Reyes backs Bieber pitching with homer in 4-2 Indians win
+Reyes backs Bieber with homer, Indians beat Reds 4-2

 CINCINNATI (AP) — Shane Bieber overcame two solo home runs to pitch into the eighth inning, Franmil Reyes hit a tiebreaking, two-run homer and the Cleveland Indians snapped a four-game skid with a 4-2 win over the Cincinnati Reds on Tuesday night.

 Reyes capped the Indians’ comeback from a 2-0 deficit with his first homer of the season after hitting 37 with San Diego and Cleveland last year.
-His shot in the eighth inning to deep right-center field against Nate Jones (0-1) followed a leadoff walk by Carlos Santana.
+He went into the game batting .171 but went deep in the eighth inning to right-center field against Nate Jones (0-1) following a leadoff walk by Carlos Santana.

+Cleveland scored more than two runs in a game for the first time in seven games.

+“We’re going to be all right,” Reyes said.
+“We’re doing a very good job with the scouting reports.
+We’re about to start getting it.
+We’ve had tough days the past couple of days, but we’re going to be alright.
+We have a lot to give this year.”

 The Indians played their third consecutive game without manager Terry Francona, who continues to undergo tests in Cleveland for a gastrointestinal condition.
 There is no timetable for his return.
 Sandy Alomar, normally the team’s first base and catching coach, is filling in for Francona.